Broguypal/Addons/Hivemind/README.md

 The cycle prioritises the linkshell where someone last spoke.
 For example, if someone talks in CharC's LS2, the first press of Alt+L gives you `//send CharC /l2`.
 Subsequent presses cycle through the remaining characters, starting with the one you're currently on.

-If nobody has spoken yet, the default order is your current character first (`/l`, `/l2`), then other online characters in the order they logged in.
+If nobody has spoken yet, the default order is your current character first (`/l`, `/l2`), then other online characters.

 Cross-character replies require the **Send** addon.